Deepak-Gupta99/git_prac/README.txt

-Hello git and hub, I gona prac. you!
+Hello git and hub, I'm gona prac. you!